Environmentalism in music: 1980s-1990s

 Popular musicians in the 1980s, including U2, R.E.M., Grateful Dead and George Harrison would continue to support Greenpeace by contributing tracks to compilation albums and appearing at benefit concerts, including notably Greenpeace – The Album.
 Prince, R.E.M. and Sting also successfully pressured record labels to phase out additional packaging for CDs to reduce their contribution to waste and pollution.

+In the UK, the leading ethical music festival, Glastonbury Festival, has for decades supported environmental causes with its fundraising activities.
+The 1971 Glastonbury Fayre (the second Glastonbury event, the legendary free festival) espoused an environmentalist ethos in its very publicity: 'If the festival has a specific intention it is to create an increase in the power of the Universe, a heightening of consciousness and a recognition of our place in the function of this our tired and molested planet.'
+As it established itself through the 1980s, Glastonbury worked with the Campaign for Nuclear Disarmament, which was a primary beneficiary of its funds.
+In 1992, it shifted its support to the international environmental campaign organisation Greenpeace, which has remained a key partner for over 30 years.

 In 1995 singer Michael Jackson came out with the hit "Earth Song" which was about environmental and animal welfare.
 The production of the music video had an environmental theme, showing images of animal cruelty, deforestation, pollution, poverty, and war.
 Jackson and the world's people unite in a spiritual chant—"Earth Song"—which summons a force that heals the world.
 Using special effects, time is reversed so that life returns, war ends, and the forests regrow.
 The video closes with a request for donations to Jackson's Heal the World Foundation.
 The clip was shown infrequently in the United States.